LukeGrahamLandry/franca/examples/circuit/README.md

 it works well enough to run my overture/leg in the maze and a few things from the schematic hub (mandelbrot and tetris).

-## tc is INCOMPLETE
+## TODO

 - devices
   - missing: network, hdd, sound
   - console: wrong font
   - keyboard: character mode param. click to focus instead of a keybind.
   - display: rotation
-  - probes
+  - probes (they render internal values on the outside of custom components)
-  - latency ram
+  - latency ram, Stack
-  - initial data from (id number).rom,.hdd file
   - sprite display: positioning is wrong
   - dot display: wrong default colour
 - Mul64 high on wasm
 - bidirectional pins are sketchy
-  - using as both input/output depending on a switch probably won't work
   - makes the visualization confusing because i always inline the whole custom component
 - assembler
   - expressions with spaces in them are wrong